gitlabhq/gitlab-ci/doc/builds_configuration/docker.md

   services = ["mysql:latest", "postgres:latest"]
 ```

-For example for time of your build you need running `wordpress` instance.
+For example for time of your build you need `wordpress` instance.
 Let's use this image: [tutum/wordpress](https://registry.hub.docker.com/u/tutum/wordpress/).
 This is image that have fully preconfigured `wordpress` with bundled `MySQL` server:
 ```
 [runners.docker]
   image = "ruby:2.1"